Jacoo-Zhao/3D-Pose-Based-Feedback-For-Physical-Exercises/readme.md

   <img src="images/Dataset2.png" width="49%" />
 </p>

-You can access all the data used  [coming soon!](https://github.com/Jacoo-Zhao/3D-Pose-Based-Feedback-For-Physical-Exercises).
+You can access the Exercise Correction in 3D (EC3D) dataset [here!](https://drive.google.com/drive/folders/1Y00Qw6QyAnhrxUWelyFcTm2a7tnZB93y?usp=sharing).

 Description of the data:

 1. **data_3D.pickle** is the data source used in this paper.
 It contains the labels and 3D coordinates of all action sequences, while the coordinates have a size of (29789, 3, 25) where 29789 is the number of extracted frames for all action sequences, 3 is the x,y,z coordinates and 25 is the 25 skeletal nodes.

-2. **data.pickle** basically contains all the raw  data, consisting of the camera parameters and the 2D and 3D coordinates of each skeleton node for each frame.
-However, due to the large size of the frames extracted from the video (182GB*4), it’s  hard to provide these image frames.
-If you would like to obtain images, please see items 3 and 4.
+2. **data.pickle** contains all the raw  data, including the camera parameters and the 2D and 3D coordinates of each skeleton node for each frame.

-3. **video.mp4** is the original four videos obtained by the four cameras, if you want to get the image frames, please refer  to  video_labelling.csv to intercept the video, we recommend using [ffmpeg](https://ffmpeg.org/) to extract the video frames one by one.

-4. **video_labelling.csv** is used to provide labels to the original video, they contain manually labelled start and end frames belonging to the same subject and action label.

-- If you wish to reproduce the results of this project, please use **data_3D.pickle**.
+- If you wish to reproduce the results of this project, you may directly use **data_3D.pickle**.

-- For processing and development relative to the raw data, please refer to **video.mp4** and **video_labelling.csv**.

 ### Dependencies
 -   Cuda==10.1.168